esmero/archipelago-deployment-live/docs/upgradeFromD8ToD9.md

 ### Step 1:

 Shutdown your `docker-compose` ensemble.
-Move to your `archipelago-deployment-live` folder and run this
+Move to your `archipelago-deployment-live` folder and run this:
 ```Shell
 cd deploy/ec2-docker
 docker-compose down